Punishments For Marijuana Crimes in Texas

 For example, Harris County won’t prosecute marijuana crimes when only four ounces or less are involved.
 However, that may not be the case just a short drive in any direction.
 As a result, it’s crucial to be careful no matter where you are in the state.

 Remember That Marijuana is No Laughing Matter in Texas

-After seeing marijuana regularly on the news and in mainstream media as a readily available and legal substance, it can be easy to assume that it’s that way everywhere.
-However, states can be vastly different when it comes to the laws they enforce, and as a border state, Texas is much harsher than others when it comes to drugs, including marijuana.
-Knowing your rights and laws of your area can save you from potential jail time in the future.
+As a border state, Texas is especially harsh when it comes to drug crimes, including marijuana.
+Knowing your rights and the laws of your area can save you from potential jail time in the future.